davidmsibley/microservices-presentation/microservices.md

       ![Micro Deployment]

   * #### Design for Failure
-    * By separating out components, we're adding more area for things to fail
+    * By separating out components across a network, we're adding more area for things to fail
-    * It's essential to constantly reflect on how service failures affect the user experience
+    * It's essential for development teams to constantly reflect on how service failures affect the user experience

   * #### Evolutionary Design
-    * Independent replacement and upgradeability
+    * Design to maximize independent replacement and upgradeability
-    * Expect services to be scrapped rather than evolved
+    * Expect services to be scrapped or replaced rather than evolved

   > The Guardian website is a good example of an application that was designed
   > and built as a monolith, but has been evolving in a microservice direction.